Area products for stationary black hole horizons: Introduction

+But how generic are such mass-independence results?
+For instance, to what extent do they survive introduction of a cosmological constant?
+It is already known that the area inequalities behave in a more complicated manner once a cosmological constant is introduced~\cite{Simon:2011, Clement:2012}.
+Herein we address this issue in an elementary way by straightforwardly exhibiting several simple spherically symmetric (3+1) dimensional examples where, due precisely to a non-zero cosmological constant, the product of physical horizon areas is explicitly \emph{not} mass independent.
+We shall explicitly consider the Schwarzschild-(anti)-de~Sitter and Reissner--Nordstr\"om-(anti)-de~Sitter spacetimes, before considering general lessons we can extract for generic static spherically symmetric spacetimes.
+The fact that asymptotically anti-de~Sitter black holes often fail to have mass-independent area products is perhaps of most interest to the string community, indicating that more complicated functions of horizon area might be of interest.

-As we shall soon see, obtaining mass independent functions of horizon areas in spherical symmetry is intimately related to the Hawking--Israel/ Hernandez--Misner/ Misner--Sharp quasi-local mass $m(r)$ being a Laurent polynomial of the areal radius $r$ defined by $A(r) =4\pi r^2$.
-The relevant mass independent functions are constructed in terms of the elementary symmetric polynomials built up from the radii of the various horizons (physical \emph{and} virtual).
+There will typically be \emph{some} (sometimes several) more complicated functions of physical horizon areas that are mass independent, but generically these functions are nowhere near as straightforward as a simple product of areas.
+As we shall soon see, obtaining mass independent functions of horizon areas in spherical symmetry is intimately related to the quasi-local mass $m(r)$ being a Laurent polynomial of the areal radius $r$ defined by $A(r) =4\pi r^2$.
+(Because of spherical symmetry the quasi-local mass is always guaranteed to be well defined, and so is a sufficiently general tool for the current article.
+Any attempt at moving to axisymmetry would require slightly more subtle tools; the norm of the horizon-generating Killing vector is an appropriate quantity to consider.)
+The relevant mass-independent area-related functions are constructed in terms of the elementary symmetric polynomials built up from the radii of the various horizons (both physical \emph{and} virtual).
 Sometimes one can eliminate the virtual horizons to obtain more complicated mass-independent qualities depending only on the physical horizons.